fidelsurtida/snake/README.md

 - April 29, 2024
   - Fixed spawn of food and food buff to prevent very close area spawns to each other.
   - Transferred particle system to the main Food class and added health effect on basic apple.
+- April 30, 2024
+  - Implementation of SpeedUp Class that spawns a speedup item with arrow up effects.
+  - Updated particles effect to include a floating type of animation.

 <br>
 <b>This project is currently under development.</b>